Learn more about Marymount's online MSN-FNP program.

 Learn Ethical Leadership and Advocacy in an MSN-FNP Program

 Nursing students become effective nursing leaders in an MSN-FNP program.
 This comprehensive program teaches nurses how to integrate professional and ethical standards in advanced nursing practice and how to analyze the influence of healthcare policy development, regulation, and finance on healthcare organizations and delivery systems.
-Graduates emerge from the program as competent leaders in healthcare, capable of making sustainable changes in the healthcare system.
+Graduates of this combined MSN and family nurse practitioner certificate program emerge as competent leaders in healthcare, capable of making sustainable changes in the healthcare system.

 Marymount University understands the importance of leadership in nursing and sets nursing students up for success by providing the following resources and outcomes: